 ‘So, what is character profiling?’
 I hear some of you cry.
 Well, in essence, character profiling is all about profiling your characters.
-Yeah, I know, that’s a given, right?
+Yeah, I know, that’s a given.
 But what does character profiling have to do with writing a book?

 For me, character profiling is all about getting to know your characters.
-Not only in understanding what they look like or their pet hates but getting to know them on a level where you can understand their motivations, their behaviours, and their layers.
+Not only in understanding what they look like or their pet hates but getting to know them on a level where you can understand their motivations, their behaviors, and their layers.
 Remember Shrek?
 Well, a stranger or ogre on the street is just a stranger—or an ogre—until you get to know who they are, their likes and dislikes, their history, their fears, their ambitions and so on.
-Once you learn more about them, you can understand them on a deeper level—even if you don’t agree with them—and that’s a great bond to have with someone who you’re going to be spending the next few thousand words with.
+Once you learn more about them, you can understand them on a deeper level—even if you don’t agree with them—and that’s an excellent bond to have with someone who you’re going to be spending your time with over the next few thousand words.

 Now, before anyone says, ‘Katie, you know characters aren’t real, right?’ may I add here that I know that.
 Sometimes.
 Okay, most days, I know that.
 But I would like to stress that your characters need to become real in the sense that they’re believable.
-They need to have depth.
-A purpose; like we all do, the good and the bad, because without that, what do you have?
+They need to have depth and a purpose, like we all do, the good and the bad, because without that, what do you have?
 A two-dimensional character who nobody gives a rat’s ass about, that’s what.

 So what does character profiling do?